eikek/sharry/modules/microsite/docs/doc/webapp.md

 ### Name

 A share may have a name.
-This name is only for the owner and helps to find shares easier in the list view.
+This name is mainly meant for the owner to helps finding shares easier in the list view.
 The name will also be used as the head line, if the description doesn't contain a markdown headline (a line starting with `#`).
+In that case, users who access the published site, will see it.

 ### Description